Plot Modifications: Overplotting Contours, Velocities, Particles, and More

 (This is a proxy for ContourCallback.)

-Add contours in field to the plot. levels governs the number of contours generated, factor governs the number of points used in the interpolation, take_log governs how it is contoured and clim gives the (upper, lower) limits for contouring.
+Add contours in field to the plot. levels governs the number of contours generated, factor governs the number of points used in the interpolation, take_log governs how it is contoured and clim gives the (lower, upper) limits for contouring.

 import yt